 There are many types of spacers that may work a little differently.
-These instructions cover the type of spacer used at Nationwide Children’s Hospital.
-If your spacer is different than the one described here, ask your doctor, nurse, respiratory therapist or pharmacist how to use it.
+This handout covers the type of spacer used at this hospital.
+If your spacer is different than the one described here, ask health care provider, respiratory therapist or pharmacist how to use it.
 Follow the directions for the spacer your doctor recommends.

 How to Use